NicoDiazAg/NicoDiazAg/README.md

 ### Hi, I'm Nico!
-#### App Design, Development & Implementation
+#### Software Development, Data Analytics, and Multimedia Creation.
-I'm Nicolas, an undergraduate computer science student from Chile who is studying and living in the United States.
-I mainly code in Java, Python, and SQL.
+I'm Nico, an undergraduate student at Hobart and William Smith Colleges majoring in Computer Science.
+I'm experienced in software development, data analytics, and multimedia creation.
 I'm passionate about learning new skills and achieving high proficiency in what I do.

-Skills: Java / Python / SQL / HTML / CSS / JavaScript
+Skills: Java / SQL / Python / HTML / CSS / JavaScript

 - 🔭 Currently working on this page
 - 🌱 Learning through projects